Guseyn/cutie-array-iteration/README.md

 | `Reduced` | `array.reduce` | `array, iterator((total, value, index, array) => {})` | `total` |
 | `ReducedRight` | `array.reduceRight` | `array, iterator((total, value, index, array) => {})` | `total` |
 | `Some` | `array.some` | `array, iterator((value, index, array) => {})` | `boolean` |x

+For more powerfull async objects that you can use for processing collections you can use [cutie-async](https://github.com/Guseyn/cutie-async).